karlo0/gauss_christoffel/README.md

 The function 'discrete\_gauss\_christoffel\_quadr(N, w, x, total\_weight, L, nodes, weights)' performs a Gauß-Christoffel quadrature rule to calculate for an arbitrary weight function w(x) [w(x) >= 0 for all x] a number L of nodes (nodes`[0]`, ..., nodes`[L-1]`) and weights (weights`[0]`, ..., weights`[L-1]`).
 The calculated weights conserve the first N moments of the given weight function w(x).
-For more informations about Gauß-Christoffel quadrature rule see [(https://dlmf.nist.gov/3.5#v)].
+For more informations about Gauß-Christoffel quadrature rule see (https://dlmf.nist.gov/3.5#v).
 <br />
 <br />
-The Gauß-Christoffel quadrature rule can be used: <br />
+The Gauß-Christoffel quadrature rule can be used to: <br />
 (1) to obtain a downsampling of any positive function that needs to conserve the first N moments of the function <br />
 ( zeroth moment == total weight: integral w(x), <br />